techidaily/site-win-howtos/source/_posts/ps4-controller-power-problems-heres-how-to-solve-them.md

 ![](https://images.drivereasy.com/wp-content/uploads/2018/01/img_5a503f4b68e7f.jpg)
 2. Put a toothpick or a similar object into the reset hole; press the button; hold it down for a few seconds and then release.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 3. Your controller should then restart.
 Once it gets started, try to charge it again to see if successful.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Solution 2: Charge your PS4 controller upside down